giorgiagandolfi/laboratory_of_bioinformatics1/lecture_15.md

 ### Find human proteins without Kunitz domain in SwissProt
 We have to search all human proteins in SwissProt not containing the Kunitz domain by using the following query:`NOT database: (type:pfam PF00014) AND organism:"Homo sapiens (Human) [9606]" AND reviewed: yes`.
 We retrieve 20347 proteins.
 Let's download them in fasta format.

+### Create the human database as reference
+We generate the database of human proteins containing Kunitz domain usign this command:
+`formatdb -i Human_PF00014.fasta -p`

+### Create the training and testing sets for the negatives
+We want to split the `Human_NotPF00014.fasta`, which contains 20347 proteins, into two sets, the training and the testing.
+We decide to split the negative set at the 10000th protein sequence included.
+We want to find the number of the line referring to the end of the 10000th protein sequence.
+`grep ">" Human_NotPF00014.fasta -m 10000 | tail -1
+>sp|O95081|AGFG2_HUMAN Arf-GAP domain and FG repeat-containing protein 2 OS=Homo sapiens OX=9606 GN=AGFG2 PE=1 SV=2
+grep ">" Human_NotPF00014.fasta -m 10001 -n | tail -1
+109075:>sp|P32970|CD70_HUMAN CD70 antigen OS=Homo sapiens OX=9606 GN=CD70 PE=1 SV=2`

+The 10000th protein sequence ends at line 10974.
+Let's split the negative dataset.

+`head -n 109074 Human_NotPF00014.fasta  >Human_NotPF00014_Training.fasta
+tail -n +109075 Human_NotPF00014.fasta  >Human_NotPF00014_Testing.fasta`

+If you want to check type this command:

+`head Human_NotPF00014_Training.fasta`

+and see the output.
+My output is the following:

+`>sp|Q8N8B7|TEANC_HUMAN Transcription elongation factor A N-terminal and central domain-containing protein OS=Homo sapiens OX=9606 GN=TCEANC PE=1 SV=2
+MSDKNQIAARASLIEQLMSKRNFEDLGNHLTELETIYVTKEHLQETDVVRAVYRVLKNCP
+SVALKKKAKCLLSKWKAVYKQTHSKARNSPKLFPVRGNKEENSGPSHDPSQNETLGICSS
+NSLSSQDVAKLSEMIVPENRAIQLKPKEEHFGDGDPESTGKRSSELLDPTTPMRTKCIEL
+LYAALTSSSTDQPKADLWQNFAREIEEHVFTLYSKNIKKYKTCIRSKVANLKNPRNSHLQ
+QNLLSGTTSPREFAEMTVMEMANKELKQLRASYTESCIQEHYLPQVIDGTQTNKIKCRRC
+EKYNCKVTVIDRGTLFLPSWVRNSNPDEQMMTYVICNECGEQWYHSKWVCW
+>sp|O75494|SRS10_HUMAN Serine/arginine-rich splicing factor 10 OS=Homo sapiens OX=9606 GN=SRSF10 PE=1 SV=1
+MSRYLRPPNTSLFVRNVADDTRSEDLRREFGRYGPIVDVYVPLDFYTRRPRGFAYVQFED
+VRDAEDALHNLDRKWICGRQIEIQFAQGDRKTPNQMKAKEGRNVYSSSRYDDYDRYRRSR`